Grocery delivery saves time, but leaves some shoppers frustrated

 If you end up with missing items, or unexpected charges, Brasler says always reach out to the store or service to request a refund.

-Jason Goeeke did that, and says he got his $156 refunded, but says it took two frustrating weeks, and several calls.
+Jason Goeke did that, and says he got his $156 refunded, but says it took two frustrating weeks, and several calls.

 Nowadays, he prefers store pickup instead.